island-is/island.is/libs/react/feature-flags/README.md

 )
 ```

-If the `FeatureFlagProvider` is nested inside the [Authenticator](../auth/react/README.md#authenticate), it will derive a default user object from the authentication context.
-Alternatively, you may pass a `defaultUser` property to the `FeatureFlagProvider`.
+When the `FeatureFlagProvider` is nested within the [Authenticator](../auth/react/README.md#authenticate), it automatically derives a default user object from the authentication context.
+Alternatively, a `defaultUser` property can be passed to the `FeatureFlagProvider`.

 ### Feature Flag Consumer

-To consume feature flags, use the `useFeatureFlagClient` hook:
+To use feature flags, utilize the `useFeatureFlagClient` hook:

 ```tsx
 import { useFeatureFlagClient } from '@island.is/react/feature-flags'